The Most Comprehensive Data Protection Solution

 - Ensure any individuals who handle consumers’ private data know and understand all pertinent regulations.

-What Does the California Data Privacy Protection Act Provide for Consumers?
+What Does the California Consumer Privacy Act Provide for Consumers?

-How to Comply with the California Data Privacy Protection Act
+How to Comply with the California Consumer Privacy Act

 As it stands, businesses will be required to comply with any and all provisions outlined in the final version of AB 375 by January 1, 2020.
 Companies actively doing business in California will need to adjust their current practices to avoid violations of the law.